Ajaykumar-119/todo_list/README.md

 3.Javascript

 The above technologies used to create the todo list page.
-In HTML to create just structure and CSS used to styleing of the page and in mainly used in javascript used give the Event listners that is used for adding and remove the tasks mainly created saperate div container for the every task and if once save the tasks if you reload the page that will not removed this purpose using the to localstorage set and get items in the javascript.
+In HTML to create just structure and CSS used to styleing of the page and in mainly used for javascript to give the Event listners that is used for adding and remove the tasks mainly created saperate div container for the every task and if once save the tasks if you reload the page that will not removed this purpose using the to localstorage set and get items in the javascript.